ktorio/ktor-documentation/codeSnippets/snippets/forwarded-header/README.md

-# XForwardedHeaderSupport
+# XForwardedHeader

-A sample Ktor project showing how to use the [XForwardedHeaderSupport](https://ktor.io/docs/forward-headers.html) plugin to get information about the original request.
+A sample Ktor project showing how to use the [XForwardedHeader](https://ktor.io/docs/forward-headers.html) plugin to get information about the original request.

 ## Running